 Article VI: Responsibilities

 Section 1.
-The Board shall be responsible for reviewing the conceptual designs and budgets for all areas funded by the Alternative Transportation Fee.
-To ensure that all projects conform to University policies and procedures and are integrated with the University’s Master Plan, all projects considered by the Board shall include a description of the scope of work and a project budget opinion or cost quote developed, reviewed and approved by the Alternative Transportation manager.
-The Advisor shall ensure that this procedure is followed and shall work with the Chairperson to schedule and coordinate project proposal presentations to the Board.
+The Board shall be responsible for reviewing the conceptual designs and budgets for all areas funded by the Active Transportation Fee.
+To ensure that all projects conform to university policies and procedures and are integrated with the University’s Master Plan, all projects considered by the Board shall include a description of the scope of work and a project budget opinion or cost quote developed, reviewed and approved by the Director of Active Transportation and Fleet Services.
+The Advisor(s) shall ensure that this procedure is followed and shall work with the Chairperson to schedule and coordinate project proposal presentations to the Board.
 Such presentations shall include 1) project budgets, 2) a discussion of the degree to which the proposed project is in accordance with the University Master Plan, and 3) an analysis of how the proposed project aligns with the ATFAB Funding Rules presented in Section VII of these Bylaws.
 No project shall be recommended by the Board to the SFRB for funding unless they have made a presentation/request to the Board.
 Projects not recommended for funding by the Board by the last meeting of the Board in an academic year shall be removed from further consideration by the Board.
 To be eligible for reconsideration, such projects must reapply to the Board in a subsequent academic year.

 Section 2.
 All funded projects under the purview of the Board shall annually make a presentation to the Board until completion.
 Such presentations shall include summaries of: 1) the project’s scope of work and budget, 2) expenditures to date including expenditures on bonded indebtedness presented as a separate line item, 3) expenditures planned for the current fiscal year, 4) changes that materially and substantially affect the original design and/or proposed budget, and 5) the project timeline and anticipated completion date.
 Projects shall remain under the purview of the Board until after they are completed and a final presentation has been made to the Board.

 Section 3.
 Project proposals must be received on a schedule to be determined by the Chairperson.
-The Advisor shall work with the Chairperson to determine and present to the Board feasible scenarios for Alternative Transportation Fee funding.
+The Advisor(s) shall work with the Chairperson to determine and present to the Board feasible scenarios for Active Transportation Fee funding.
 The Chairperson, in consultation with the Advisor, may determine a procedure for receiving project proposals, pre-screening the project proposals, and, for project proposal presentations to the Board.

 Section 4.
 The Board shall approve project proposals and through the legitimacy process make recommendations of projects to be funded, including the amount of funding, to the SFRB based on the projected availability of funds.
 Such recommendations may be made in both the Fall and Spring semesters.
 However, to ensure that all projects considered by the Board are considered in a fair and unbiased fashion, approval for large projects, or numerous small projects, should generally be withheld until all project proposals to be considered by the Board have been received and considered by the Board.